Minnesota Wild: Rebuilding and the Kirill Kaprizov era (2018–present)

-On September 21, 2021, Kirill Kaprizov signed a five-year, $45 million contract with the Wild.
-As a result of the contract, Kaprizov became the highest-paid sophomore player in NHL history.

-In 2022, the team set franchise season highs in points (113) and wins (53).
-Kirill Kaprizov set franchise records in points (108), goals (47), and assists (61).
-They faced the division rival St. Louis Blues in the first round, but despite having home ice advantage and the services of recently acquired goaltender Marc-Andre Fleury, were eliminated in six games.
+On September 21, 2021, Kaprizov signed a five-year, $45 million contract with the Wild.
+As a result of the contract, he became the highest-paid sophomore player in NHL history.
+During the 2022–22, the team set franchise season highs in points (113) and wins (53).
+Kaprizov set franchise records in points (108), goals (47), and assists (61), becoming the first Wild player to also set 100 points or higher.
+They faced the division rival St. Louis Blues in the first round, but despite having home ice advantage and the services of recently acquired goaltender Marc-André Fleury, blew a 2–1 series lead and were eliminated in six games, losing their seventh consecutive playoff series.
 In the following off-season, forward Kevin Fiala was traded to the Los Angeles Kings in exchange for the draft rights to defenseman Brock Faber, while other notable players such as Nick Bjugstad and Nicolas Deslauriers were lost in free agency.

 On July 7, 2022, the Wild traded goaltender Cam Talbot to the Ottawa Senators in exchange for Filip Gustavsson, five days after signing Fleury to a new two-year contract.
 Despite a second consecutive 40-goal season from Kaprizov, the Wild struggled defensively in the early parts of the season before shifting entirely to lackluster offense and low-scoring games at the end.
 However, thanks to a stellar season from Gustavsson, the team finished with 103 points, earning third place in the Central Division and setting them up for a playoff matchup against the division rival Dallas Stars.
-The Wild signed Brock Faber to his entry-level contract shortly before the playoffs began and immediately following the loss of the University of Minnesota Golden Gophers to the Quinnipiac in the NCAA Division I men's ice hockey tournament championship game.
-The Wild were eliminated in six games, marking their eighth consecutive playoff series loss.
+The Wild signed Brock Faber to his entry-level contract shortly before the playoffs began and immediately following the loss of the Minnesota Golden Gophers to the Quinnipiac Bobcats in the 2023 Frozen Four championship game.
+The Wild were eliminated in six games after, marking their eighth consecutive playoff series loss and their second straight loss after having a 2–1 series lead.

 The Wild re-signed Gustavsson in the 2023 off-season but did not make any notable trades or acquisitions, opting instead to "run it back" with the previous year's squad.
 However, despite breakout performances from Faber and the 2020 ninth overall pick Marco Rossi, as well as Kaprizov's third consecutive 40-goal season, injuries to nearly every player in the starting lineup hindered the team, with key players such as Kaprizov, Joel Eriksson Ek, captain Jared Spurgeon, Marcus Foligno, Mats Zuccarello, and Jonas Brodin all missing substantial time.
 The Wild finished the season with 87 points, their lowest total since the 2018–19 season, and missed the playoffs for the first time since that year.